lubobik/Konf_B20_Bobik_Steirer/README.md

   1. add additional methods to `CashRegisterManagement`
   1. update `DrinkSale` constructor
   1. relocate `IDrinkSpecification` to 'extension'
+  1. update implementation of CashRegisterManagement
+  1. update final demonstration in Main

   Implement a `CashRegisterManagement` class, which is basically equal to the `Registrierkasse` class of the requirements doc.